Coronavirus Update: All the TV Shows, Movies, Sports, and Major Events Canceled Due to COVID-19 | TV Guide

 Movies

-While large cities like New York and Los Angeles have advised all theaters to shut down, starting Tuesday, March 17, Regal Cinemas is the first theater chain to close down all their theaters as a precaution during the current health crisis, Deadline reports.
+While all theaters in large cities like New York and Los Angeles have been advised to shut down, some movie chains have closed nationwide.
+On March 17, Regal Cinemas closed down all their theaters in any location as a precaution, Deadline reports.
 All theaters will remain closed until further notice.
+AMC also announced on March 16 that it would close down all of its theaters for six to 12 weeks as a result of the coronavirus, per Variety, citing the CDC's latest recommendation that Americans should not gather in groups of more than 10 people.

-"Any time, at any Regal, it's our goal to provide a safe and healthy environment for our employees and guests," stated Mooky Greidinger, Cineworld CEO to Deadline.
-"At this time, we have made the difficult decision to close our theatres.
-We value our movie-loving customers and have no doubt we will be serving them again as soon as possible with a full slate of Hollywood blockbusters.
-The Cineworld Group and Regal Theatres are strong, standing on solid ground and our continued goal is to be 'The Best Place to Watch a Movie!'"
+Meanwhile, Alamo Drafthouse's corporate-owned and franchise theaters shut down until further notice, the company announced March 16 on their website.
+Only the Winchester, Virginia, location remains open for the time being.
+All shows have been canceled and tickets are being refunded.
+In the U.K., Cineworld and Odeon Cinemas have also shut their doors.

 Warner Bros.
 Films